-A sermon by the Very Reverend Sam G. Candler Advent 4 - Year B
+A sermon by the Very Rev. Sam Candler The Fourth Sunday of Advent, Year C

 The angel Gabriel came to Mary and said, "Greetings, favored one!
-The Lord is with you ...
-Do not be afraid, Mary, for you have found favor with God.
+The Lord is with you...Do not be afraid, Mary, for you have found favor with God.
 And now, you will conceive in your womb and bear a son, and you will name him Jesus.
 The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be holy.
 For nothing will be impossible with God."
 Then Mary said, "Here am I, the servant of the Lord; let it be with me according to your word."
-Luke 1:28, 30-31, 35, 37-38
+(Luke 1:28, 30-31, 35, 37-38)

 "Let it be," said Mary.
+Speaking words of wisdom, Let it be.

-About forty-five years ago, there was a man whose business was failing.
-He was still a member of an amazing partnership-one of its two great stars, in fact-but he knew the partnership was crumbling.
+About fifty-five years ago, there was a man whose business was failing.
+He was still a member of an amazing partnership -one of its two great stars, in fact-but he knew the partnership was crumbling.
 In fact, everyone in the business knew it.